kap-devkota/approximate_ISORANK/README.md

 ### Using Package Functions

 We also provide a notebook example showing how Isorank and its approximations can be used directly in code.
-See the `notebook` folder.
+See the `notebooks` folder.